Your first full body skin check at Spot Check Clinic takes about 30-40 minutes. By the time you leave, you will have a

 - Based on your discussion, your doctor will advise you of your skin cancer risk and how often you should be checked in future.

 - Before examining your skin, your doctor will leave the room so you can get undressed in private.
 You will need to remove all clothing except your underwear and most of your jewellery.
 After undressing, you can put on a dressing gown to cover up.

 - The doctor will return to the room to examine you.
 If you would like to have mole mapping, otherwise also known as full body photography, this is normally done first.
-See the Mole Mapping page for information about this process (Note that there may be an extra charge for mole mapping.
-Mole mapping must be booked in advance; it can add 20-30 minutes to your total appointment time)
+See the Mole mapping page for information about this process (Note: There is an extra charge for mole mapping.
+Mole mapping must be booked in advance; it can add 20-30 minutes to your total appointment time.)

 - Next, the doctor will examine your individual spots close-up.
 Depending on your doctor, you might start in a sitting, standing or lying position.
 The doctor will systematically examine your body, looking closely at any moles, spots or lumps of interests.
 This examination is performed using a dermoscope — a medical instrument which lights up and magnifies your skin.
 The light is polarised so it can more easily penetrate the top layer of skin, allowing the doctor to see features which would not otherwise be visible.

 - Your doctor will check with you before examining your buttocks (and breasts if you are a woman).
 Skin cancers are unusual in these areas, so if you are more comfortable not having those areas checked, it’s unlikely any cancers will be missed.
 Skin cancers are rare on the genitals, so this is not a routine part of the examination.
 The doctor will examine your scalp, but bear in mind that if you have long hair it might not be possible for them to see all spots there.